Olympic Development Program (ODP)

 ODP Tryouts: Aug.
 14-15 (05-08) | Register Now!

 The Portland Timbers and Thorns are contracted by Oregon Youth Soccer to administer their ODP program and make technical decisions.
-It is a significant stage of both the Portland Timbers and Thorns development pyramid, and the training groups are also referred to as; Academy Reserve teams or Pre-Academy teams respectfully.
+It is a significant stage of both the Portland Timbers and Thorns development pyramid, and the training groups are also referred to as; state pools.
 The Olympic Development Program (ODP) is a national program run under the auspices of US Youth Soccer.
 Its mission is to identify players of the highest caliber on a continuing and consistent basis, which in turn aids the development of elite youth soccer players in representing their state, region, and country in soccer competitions.

 OYSA-Timbers/Thorns ODP Development Academy Philosophy

 These collaborative programs aim to identify and develop the top players in Oregon and SW Washington (both boys and girls) to prepare them as student/athletes for exposure to regional and national ODP programs, as well as collegiate and potentially professional soccer settings.
 It is clear that both OYSA and the Portland Timbers and Thorns share the same objectives for Elite Player development in our territory and we are working together to achieve this mission.